isabella232/rtos-docs-pr.it-it/rtos-docs/netx/chapter4.md

 ## <a name="nx_packet_allocate"></a>nx_packet_allocate

-Alloca pacchetto dal pool specificato
+Allocare il pacchetto dal pool specificato

 ### <a name="prototype"></a>Prototipo